Skip to content

 Configure Fastly on Platform.sh

-If you use Platform.sh, it is recommended to configure all environment variables through Platform.sh variables.
+If you use Platform.sh, it's recommended to configure all environment variables through Platform.sh variables.
 In Ibexa DXP, Varnish is enabled by default.
-To use Fastly, first you must disable Varnish
+To use Fastly, first you must disable Varnish.

 Get Fastly service ID and API token